Affiliate Terms of Service

 3.1 Affiliates earn commissions based on the sale of a product to a customer, as specified on the Company’s website.
 A sale (“sale”) is the purchase by a third party of a hosting package (“product”) sold by the Company on its website, initiated by a unique link provided to the Affiliate by the Company.

 3.2 Commissions are not paid for any other item or service offered by the Company.
-“Newly licensed” packages and “non-profit” packages are not eligible for commission.
+“Newly licensed” packages, “Do-it-yourself”, and “Non-Profit” packages are not eligible for commission.

 3.3 Sales made prior to July 1, 2022, are ineligible for commission.